Keep branches up to date with branch merging

 >>>>>>> main

 In this case, each block in the conflict has the same JSON key.
-To maintain the widget’s position in your branch, keep your block.
+To maintain the component’s position in your branch, keep your block.
 Otherwise, keep the block from the main branch.

 Two builders positioned components at the same location